 pence in every pound goes directly to local communities

 schools built or significantly improved

 Our focus on gender equality also has enormous impact in the lives and families of women we support in starting their own businesses.
 Evidence shows that investing in women has a particularly high impact, as women typically invest a higher proportion of their earnings in their families and communities than men.

-The support we have given to 950 women in Tanzania providing them with grants, loans and training to help them develop their own businesses helps them more fully develop their assets, their land and economic participation.
+The support we have given to over 1,000 women in Tanzania providing them with grants, loans and training to help them develop their own businesses helps them more fully develop their assets, their land and economic participation.
 In turn this helps families overcome poverty and improves their children’s nutrition, health and school attendance.
 We would love to replicate this model in other areas of the world.